 When it comes to breast size, people often think that bigger must be better, but this is not always the case for everyone.
-Breast implants are not one-size-fits-all, so it’s important to consider a few factors when deciding on size for a breast augmentation.
-After looking into all of the possible options for your breast augmentation, you might find that small breast implants may give you the results and shape you’re looking for.
+Breast implants are not one-size-fits-all, so it’s important to consider a few factors when deciding on a size for a breast augmentation.
+After looking into all your breast augmentation options, you might find that small breast implants may give you the results and shape you’re looking for.

 A Natural-Looking Appearance